The Finishing Stroke: Plot summary

 The story begins in the first week of January 1905, with a brief account of a tragic accident and its bizarre aftermath, including a cover-up.

 The action then shifts to the waning days of 1929.
 Shortly after the publication of his first novel, The Roman Hat Mystery, fledgling author/sleuth Ellery Queen is invited to an elaborate house party that will last through the Twelve Days of Christmas.
-The party includes a number of people connected to a wealthy young man whose birth was mentioned in the 1905 section.
-The man is about to come into a large inheritance on his birthday, Jan.
+The party includes a number of people connected to John Sebastian, a wealthy young man whose birth was mentioned in the 1905 section and who is about to come into a large inheritance on his birthday, Jan.
 6, 1930.

-In the days leading up to the man's birthday, a number of strange little gifts are left anonymously for him, as well as doodles and confusing, ominous notes with Christmas-themed verses.
+In the days leading up to Sebastian's birthday, a number of strange little gifts are left anonymously for him, as well as doodles and confusing, ominous notes with Christmas-themed verses.
 Soon the notes contain outright threats.
 By the time the party is over, there have been two separate murders in the mansion, but Queen and the police cannot solve either of them, and are lucky even to conclusively identify the victims.
 The investigation does uncover some facts about the 1905 cover-up, but the murders and the threats remain unexplained at the case goes cold, and it is not even clear if they are connected.

 Decades later, in 1957, a now middle-aged Queen unexpectedly acquires the police file on the case, including the original journal he kept during the investigation.
 Queen, with the improved perspective of years of experience, decides to re-examine the facts from 1930.
 Though it is too late to prove anything in court, he finally figures out who committed the murders and who left the gifts — and why.